MrSht22/AI3603-BilliardsAgent-2026/README.md

 ---

-The following is the content of the original Billiards Project README file:
+The following is the content of the original Billiards Project `README.md`:

 ---